sujithkani/tinyqv-byte-peripheral-template/README.md

 ## What is TinyQV

-[TinyQV](https://github.com/MichaelBell/tinyQV) is a Risc-V CPU designed for Tiny Tapeout.
+[TinyQV](https://github.com/TinyTapeout/ttsky25a-tinyQV) is a Risc-V CPU designed for Tiny Tapeout.

 This template helps you create peripherals that can be integrated with TinyQV.

+Implement your peripheral by replacing the implementation in the [example](src/peripheral.v) with your own implementation.
+You may create additional modules.

+Test your peripheral by replacing and extending the [example test](test/test.py).

 ## Submission checklist